blanghamm/cupboardapp/README.md

 When following the intructions for react-native, it asks if you want to use a virtual device or physical.
 Following the instructions on the one you want, it doesn't matter.

+App.js brings in Navstack which is the main import for the entire application, Navstack is wrapped in a provider, which allows to create a redux store that encompases all of our application and allows use to access the state throughout the application.

 Node_Modules installed so far:

 //Navigation//